codeframework/Docs/Milos/CreatingASimpleBusinessObject.md

 }
 ```

-The tricky part is that the GetNewIntegerKey?() method needs to return a unique key value (which is not the case in the example above).
+The tricky part is that the GetNewIntegerKey() method needs to return a unique key value (which is not the case in the example above).
 It is up to the the developer to ensure that the routine creates a key that is unique.
 This could be achieved through some kind of mechanism that generates unique integers, such as a "pseudo guid" algorithm.
 Another popular implementation would be to connect to the database and query some kind of key table.

 ### Using String Keys